MCC-MATLAB/ENR261_Lectures/homeworks/Week_02/Week02-Assignments.md

 **Objectives**:

-- Calculate stress and strain for a material using vectors.
+- Calculate stress and strain using **vector** operations.
 - Visualize the stress-strain relationship with a plot.

 **Steps**:

 1. **Variable Initialization**:
-   * Define a vector `forces = [100, 200, 300, 400, 500];` (in Newtons).
+   - Define a vector `forces = [100, 200, 300, 400, 500];` (in Newtons).
-   - Define a scalar `crossSectionArea = 50;` (in square millimeters).
+   - Define a scalar `crossSectionArea = 50;` (in mm^2).
-   - Define a vector `displacements = [0.1, 0.2, 0.3, 0.4, 0.5];` (in millimeters).
+   - Define a vector `displacements = [0.1, 0.2, 0.3, 0.4, 0.5];` (in mm).
-   - Define a scalar `originalLength = 100;` (in millimeters).
+   - Define a scalar `originalLength = 100;` (in mm).

 2. **Stress Calculation**:
    - Calculate the stress using the formula $$ \text{stress} = \frac{\text{force}}{\text{crossSectionArea}} $$ for each force value.
-   - Store the results in a vector `stress`.
+   - Store the results in `stress`.
+Use element-wise calculations where needed.

 3. **Strain Calculation**:
    - Calculate the strain using $$ \text{strain} = \frac{\text{displacement}}{\text{originalLength}} $$ for each displacement value.
-   - Store the results in a vector `strain`.
+   - Store the results in `strain`.
+Use element-wise calculations where needed.

-4. **Stress-Strain Plot**:
+4. **Plot the Stress-Strain Curve**:
    - Plot the stress-strain curve using the calculated values.
-   - Label the x-axis as "Strain" and the y-axis as "Stress (MPa)".
+   - Label the x-axis as "Strain" and the y-axis as "Stress (N/mm^2)".
    - Add a title "Stress-Strain Curve".

 ### Deliverables

-1. Submit the script file (`materialProperties.m`) containing all calculations and the plot.
+1. `materialProperties.m` containing all calculations and the plot.
-2. Include comments explaining each calculation and the purpose of the plot.
+2. Comments explaining each calculation and the final purpose of the plot.

 ---

-## 5. Comprehensive MATLAB Script: Physics Simulation and Analysis Toolbox
+## 5. Projectile Motion Simulation

 ### Task

-Simulate the motion of a projectile under gravity and visualize the results.
+Simulate the vertical motion of a projectile under gravity, and visualize the results.

 ### Instructions